 - Finite Element Dynamic Analysis: Finite element analysis complements field problem solving and failure analyses services to diagnose causes and develop design solutions.

 - Root Cause Failure Analysis: Investigations combine the technologies of fractographic examination, materials evaluation, structural analysis, dynamic loading, thermal environment prediction, fracture mechanics analysis, and frequency testing.

 - Troubleshooting Turbomachinery Operating and Installation Problems: SwRI performs vibration problem diagnosis, monitoring systems and surveys, resonance identification, flow-induced vibration, rotating machinery diagnosis, installation and commissioning support, rotor balancing, and third-party evaluation.

 - Turbomachinery Performance Diagnosis: Diagnosis of measurement accuracy, performance measurements, power output, and heat rate.
-Meter audits and flow meter calibrations.
+Meter audits and Flow Meter Calibration Services.
 Heat rate improvement studies, waste heat recovery analyses, and fluid mechanics and heat transfer analyses.

 - Design Assurance: Rotor dynamics analysis (lateral, torsional, or instability), pulsation control, FEA and CFD analyses, and probabilistic evaluation.
 Design consultation and technical representation.
 Optimization and system integration for specialty applications of turbines and turbocompressors.

 - Computational Fluid Dynamics: We investigate and study a broad range of problems such as penetration mechanics, computational constitutive modeling, turbulent fluid flow, complex fluid flows, large deformation material response, failure response, multiphase flow, and fate and transport modeling.